kellinpelrine/retail_video_analytics/README.md

 8. Upload startup.sh and run it with "bash startup.sh" to start the containers and web interface.
 9. Go to virtual-machine-ip:5000 to access the dashboard.

-From here, you can upload videos (multiple per upload if desired) with the name convention "camera0_video0" where the zeros are replaced with the desired camera and video numbers.
+From here, you can upload videos (as many per upload as desired) with the name convention "camera0_video0" where the zeros are replaced with the desired camera and video numbers.
 Once processing is complete, the website shows how to view the results.

-Dashboard shows information about the videos uploaded, including total number of people/customers, people in each camera, time each person is present, people/customers by time of day, anotated video including activities (moving = green, standing = blue, sitting = red, in this prototype), and heatmaps showing where people have been like these:
+Dashboard shows information about the videos uploaded, including total number of people/customers, people in each camera, time each person is present, people/customers by time of day, annotated video including activities (moving = green, standing = blue, sitting = red), and heatmaps showing where people have been like these:
 ![image](https://github.com/kellinpelrine/retail_video_analytics/blob/master/Dashboard%20picture%201.png)

-Main data available at https://drive.google.com/drive/folders/17UMvm9GxCx6C4PxC3ZXb5rDUdFhUXJRd?usp=sharing.
+Main data used for testing is available at https://drive.google.com/drive/folders/17UMvm9GxCx6C4PxC3ZXb5rDUdFhUXJRd?usp=sharing.
 The raw data is from http://imagelab.ing.unimore.it/visor/3dpes.asp, and has been processed from individual frames into videos using OpenCV, with the lossless HuffYUV codec.
 The processing program, 'img_to_video.ipynb,' is included in the 'data' folder here.

+To improve accuracy for a particular application, the 3 main algorithms here can be retrained take the unique aspects of the application into account, such as camera angles.
+Some code associated with retraining YOLO is included in the retraining folder, which was used on HDA Person Dataset (http://vislab.isr.ist.utl.pt/hda-dataset/) to significantly improve results.
+For retraining in general, reference the respective repositories.

 Future research: modular framework to add and modify components of this, more components, societal effects, management of related personal data, potential associated technologies.